mmmeyers/thoughts-blog/NOTES.md

   X Add edit/update to posts - now a user can edit their own post and they get an error msg when trying to update someone else's post
   X Add edit/update to comments
   X Add delete to posts
+  X Add "last updated" with strftime to each post

 -------FIXED-----------------------------------------------------------------------------------------------
   - Add delete to comments